Karem1986/Animal_Rescuer_Game_Python/README.md

 CMD ["gunicorn", "-b", "0.0.0.0:8080", "app.index:app"]

+This This tells Docker: “Run Gunicorn, bind to port 8080, and serve the app object from app/index.py.”

-And then in your Render dashboard project settings you change the "start command" to:
+And then in your Render dashboard project settings change the "start command" to:

 gunicorn app.index:app

-This This tells Docker: “Run Gunicorn, bind to port 8080, and serve the app object from app/index.py.”
+More information about deployment in Render: <https://render.com/docs/deploys#deploy-steps>

 ## Flask web based application